ajkavanagh/openstack-bundles/stable/openstack-base/README.md

     openstack volume create --size=10 <name-of-volume>

-then attach it to the instance we just booted:
+Then attach it to the instance we just booted:

     openstack server add volume xenial-test <name-of-volume>